How a UPS Works

 Using the example above a small 350 VA rated UPS may provide enough power capacity to protect the NAS, PC and two monitors, but would only allow one minute of battery runtime.
 To gain more runtime you would need to select a larger UPS (perhaps a 650 VA rating) - you may only use 50% of its capability rather than 75% but the resulting runtime will be greater - several minutes allowing you to ensure things shut down without issue.
 Most UPS brands will provide a runtime graph, like the one below, for each model showing the expected runtime as the load increases.

-Graphs like this are particularly useful if you have spare capacity on your UPS and want to know how the runtime will be affected by adding more devices or a more power hungry PC.
+Graphs like this are particularly useful if you have spare capacity on your UPS and want to know how the runtime will be affected by adding more devices or a more power-hungry PC.
 It is worth mentioning that if you have a NAS device or media server in your home office, then a longer runtime will be useful - this type of device may be constantly saving or backing up data and sudden interruption may cause data loss.
 Having ample battery time to be able to shut them down properly is invaluable in protecting your data.
+Finally, if your home office set-up includes numerous PCs or workstation and mission critical storage then you should consider looking at a professional UPS.
+It will usually mean that you will need to change your device power leads to IEC (kettle lead style) connectors rather than standard 3-pin plugs, as UPS models aimed at business use this type of power interface.
+However, this may be a small price to pay for the addition feature sets and extra runtime.
+You can learn more by reading our BUSINESS UPS BUYERS GUIDE.

-If you would still like some advice on sizing or choosing a UPS, don’t hesitate to contact our friendly advisors on 01204 474747.
+Alternatively, if you have any further questions you’d like answering about UPS, don’t hesitate to call one of our friendly advisors on 01204 474747.